Table of Contents

 statement:

-For SET
+For SET,

-either =
+either = or

-can be
+:= can be

 used as the assignment operator.